Which city is cheaper, South Carolina or North Carolina?

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in North Carolina is $185, while the average daily cost in South Carolina is $207.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for North Carolina and South Carolina in more detail.

 Looking for a hotel in North Carolina or South Carolina?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.